Piercing Prices in Los Angeles: Cost by Type

 Cost

 The honest answer: there's no single price, and anyone quoting one flat number for "a piercing" is leaving out what matters.
 What you pay is really two things — the piercing service and the jewelry — and the jewelry is usually the larger and more important half.
-A lobe with a simple titanium end and a navel with a solid-gold gem are very different prices, and both are worth more than a $20 mall piercing for reasons that show up months later.
-We quote every piercing in person, once we've seen your anatomy and you've chosen your jewelry, so the price you hear is the price you pay.
+A simple lobe with a titanium end and a navel with a solid-gold gem are very different prices, and both are worth more than a $20 mall piercing for reasons that show up months later.
+Below we give honest typical market ranges by piercing type so you can budget before you visit.
+At Apollo in Santa Monica — serving Venice, West LA and Culver City — we quote every piercing in person once we've seen your anatomy and you've chosen your jewelry, so the price you hear is the price you pay.

 What affects price